 Our most successful and long-term customer relationships—some of which span multiple decades now—are guided by Master Services Agreements (MSAs) rather than project-specific contracts.
-Sure, we still do SOWs for individual deliverables, but this approach is lower risk for all involved.
+Sure, we still create Statements of Work (SOWs) for individual deliverables, but this approach is lower risk for all involved.

 Under these arrangements, the MSA guides terms of the client-vendor relationship, such as: